 "'You wrote this stuff,' Lauer said.

 'Yeah.
 So what?'
 Patterson replied."

-In basis, I hate James Patterson('s choices) because he offends my artistic sensibilities as a writer.
-He's a fantastic businessman, obviously, and very keyed into that.
+In basis, I hate James Patterson because he offends my artistic sensibilities as a writer.
+He's a fantastic businessman, obviously.
 I imagine there's a lot we can learn from him in that aspect.
-But his works are generally badly written, he treats writing as a throwaway thing, and he puts a minuscule amount of personal effort into his books compared to the credit and money he gets.
+But his works are often badly written, he treats writing as a throwaway hobby, and he puts a minuscule amount of personal effort into his books compared to the credit and money he gets.

 YOU SHOULD BE ASHAMED, JAMES PATTERSON.

 For the comments: What are your thoughts on Patterson's writing choices?
 No personal attacks or name-calling, please, as this isn't meant to actually be about Patterson as a person, but rather about his artistic choices.